Academic Catalogs

 Grading Mode: Standard Letter

-Transfer Credit: CSU; UC: Credit Limitation: ENGL G110 and ENGL G110H combined: maximum credit, 1 course.
+Transfer Credit: CSU; UC: Credit Limitations: ENGL C1003 and ENGL G110H combined: maximum credit, 1 course.

-This course offers instruction in analytical, critical, and argumentative writing, critical thinking, research strategies, information literacy, and proper documentation through the study of literary works from major genres, while developing students’ close reading skills and promoting an appreciation for the aesthetic qualities of literature.
-Graded.
-C-ID: ENGL 110.
+Formerly: Critical Thinking and Writing through Literature.
+In this course, students receive instruction in analytical, critical, and argumentative writing.
+Students develop critical thinking, close reading and literary analysis skills, research strategies, information literacy, and knowledge of accurate documentation through the study of diverse literary works from a variety of literary genres, developing an appreciation for literature.
+C-ID: ENGL 110 (ENGL-LIT 105).

 Catalog Program Pages Referencing ENGL G110